 Where the refundable amount includes an expected appreciation of the property portfolio, we have not used this appreciation, since it is not guaranteed - it totally depends on the initial buying abilities of the fund managers and of the subsequent movements in real estate markets.
 However column S on the spreadsheet shows the clubs that do offer some potential appreciation so that you can bear this in mind.
 Note some clubs, particularly clubs where the initial fee is small, do not refund any of this fee.

 4. Nightly Fee: some of the clubs charge a per night fee for any nights that a member uses.
 Others charge a fee over a certain number of nights, such as a cleaning fee.

 The calculation assumes a membership period of 10 years.
 You can alter this period eg make it 15 years or 20 years, by changing the figure in cell B5.

 The calculation assumes an opportunity cost of capital of 6%.
 You can change this in cell B6.
-In early 2007 money market accounts yielded about 5%, the long term return on equities is between 8-10%.
-Updating this to 2013 and money market yields are barely 1%.
+In early 2023 money market accounts yielded about 4%, the long term return on equities is between 8-10%.

 If a given plan or tier offers "unlimited" nights of usage we've based the calculation on 30 nights of actual usage.
 If you know you will use more or less than this you can change this in cell B7.